ibdao/pokeapp-flask/README.md

 6. open application @ http:localhost:5000: $ flask run

 #### Features and Inspiration
-This application is w.i.p while I job search.
+This application is w.i.p while I job search. \n This application
-This application
   -  is a static site
   -  features the ability to login/sign up and logout
   -  using Flask WTForms and bcrypt authentication